Crash of a Handley Page H.P.71 Halifax IX near Leek: 8 killed

 Circumstances:

-The aircraft left RAF Oakington on a cross country exercise.
+The airplane departed RAF Oakington on a cross country exercise.
 While cruising over the region of Biddulph, the captain reduced his altitude to show the house of Mr. Dolphin to the other members of the crew.
-Shortly later, the aircraft went through a cloudy area and hit the hill of Merrytown Low, near Leek.
+Shortly later, the aircraft went through a cloudy area and impacted the slope of the Merrytown Low, near Leek.
 All eight crew members were killed.

 Crew: